DarwinsOmondi/DarwinsOmondi/README.md

 👀 About Me
 I'm passionate about building intuitive, high-performance applications that solve real-world problems.
 I specialize in Android development with Jetpack Compose and have experience in Laravel, Firebase, Supabase, and real-time applications.

-🌱 Currently Learning
+🌱 **Currently Learning**
-AI integration in mobile apps
+- AI integration in mobile apps
-Advanced Supabase features
+- Advanced Supabase features
-Optimizing real-time applications
+- Optimizing real-time applications
+- Enhancing UI/UX in Jetpack Compose
+- Real-time data handling in Firestore

-💡 Projects I'm Working On
+💡 **Projects I'm Working On**
-GreenStep – A carbon emission tracker app with AI & Firebase UrbanGo – A real-time public transport tracker HealthBridge – A telehealth app using Supabase SquibleSquad – A note-taking app with a dynamic UI
+- **GreenStep** – A carbon emission tracker app with AI & Firebase
+- **UrbanGo** – A real-time public transport tracker
+- **HealthBridge** – A telehealth app using Supabase
+- **SquibleSquad** – A note-taking app with a dynamic UI
+- **AgriMata** – A smart agriculture management app using Firebase for authentication and Supabase for real-time features
+- **Retrofit Music App** – A modern music streaming app powered by Retrofit